Northern Rangers FC

 Northern Rangers Football Club is a soccer club which represents Launceston in the Northern Championship.
-They previously competed in the second-tier NPL Tasmania, but they decided to drop back to the third tier after the 2018 season.
+They previously competed in the second-tier NPL Tasmania, but decided to drop back to the third tier after the 2018 season.
 They continued to play in the third-tier Northern Championship, where their B team previously played.

 The club also fields teams in all junior divisions, as well as women's teams.
 Northern Rangers play their home games at the NTCA Ground in Launceston, Tasmania.